craftercms/docs/source/by-role/system-admin/configuration.rst

       - \$MARIADB_HOME/\$HOSTNAME.pid

 You must change the pre-configured default values for environment variables for passwords such as ``MARIADB_PASSWD`` to secure your installation.
-See :ref:`system-admin-security` for more information on changing the password environment variables.
+See :ref:`system-admin-security` for more information on changing the values.

 .. _env-var-git: